 In 1980, photocopies were produced in the United States of America, with a two-page forward by M. Hammdullahi.
-According to the author of the book History of Mushaf of Uthman in Tashkent, a number of reasons for the authenticity of the manuscript were given as:
+According to the author of a book, History of Mushaf of 'Uthmān in Tashkent, a number of reasons for the authenticity of the manuscript were given as:

 - a.
 The fact that the script is written in the first half of the first century Hijra. - b.
-The fact that it is written on parchment from a gazelle, while the later Qur'anic scripts were written on paper-like sheets. - c.
-The fact that it does not have any diacritical marks which were introduced around the eighth decade of the first century; hence the manuscript must have been written before them. - d.
-The fact that it does not have a vowelling symbols introduced by Du'ali, who died in 68 Hijra, hence it is earlier than this.
+The fact that it is written on parchment from a gazelle, while the later Qur'ānic scripts were written on paper-like sheets. - c.
+The fact that it does not have any diacritical marks which were introduced around the eighth decade of the first century; hence the manuscript must have been written before then. - d.
+The fact that it does not have vowelling symbols introduced by Du'ali, who died in 68 Hijra, hence it is earlier than this.

-On the whole, what was clear was that two of the copies of the Qur'an which were originally prepared by Uthman, are still available to us today and their text and arrangement can be compared with any other copy of the Qur'an be it in print or handwriting.
+On the whole, what was clear was that two of the copies of the Qur'ān which were originally prepared by 'Uthmān, are still available to us today and their text and arrangement can be compared with any other copy of the Qur'ān be it in print or handwriting.
 They will be found to be identical.

-Highlight the significance of the Samarkand manuscript.
+4. Highlight the significance of the Samarkand manuscript.

-3.5 The Egyptian Manuscript
+4.3.5 The Egyptian Manuscript

-The Qur'anic text in the printed form now in use widely in the Muslim world is the 'Egyptian Edition'.
-It is also known as the king Fu'adedition, since it was introduced in Egypt under king Fu'ad of Egypt.
+The Qur'ānic text in printed form now in use widely in the Muslim world is the 'Egyptian Edition'.
+It is also known as the king Fu'ad edition, since it was introduced in Egypt under king Fu'ad of Egypt.
 It was first printed in Cairo in 1925.
 Subsequently, numerous copies have been produced.